 Similarly if we want input rows that duplicate an existing row on a unique key value to be skipped, we will use IGNORE keyword before INTO TABLE.

-2. Column sequence in file and table are different.
+2. How to load data in MySQL when column sequence in file and table are different.

 #table structure: example